KxSystems/docs-v1/docs/wp/space-weather/index.md

 [6] Kintner, P., Ledvina, B. and de Paula, E. “GPS and ionospheric scintillations”, _Space Weather_, 5(9), 2007.

-[7] Tinin, M. and I.Knizhin, S. _Eliminating the Effects of Multipath Signal Propagation in a Smoothly Inhomogeneous Medium.
-Radiophysics and Quantum Electronics, 56(7), pp.413-421._, 2013.
+[7] Tinin, M. and I.Knizhin, S. “Eliminating the Effects of Multipath Signal Propagation in a Smoothly Inhomogeneous Medium”, _Radiophysics and Quantum Electronics_, 56(7), pp.413-421, 2013.

 [8] Bobra, M. and Couvidat, S. _Solar Flare Prediction Using SDO/HMI Vector Magnetic Field Data with a Machine-Learning Algorithm_, 2015.

-[9] Jin, Y., Miloch, W. J., Moen, J. I. AND Clausen, L. B. “Solar cycle and seasonal variations of the GPS phase scintillation at high latitudes”, _Journal of Space Weather and Space Climate_, 8, p.A48., 2018.
+[9] Jin, Y., Miloch, W. J., Moen, J. I. and Clausen, L. B. “Solar cycle and seasonal variations of the GPS phase scintillation at high latitudes”, _Journal of Space Weather and Space Climate_, 8, p.A48., 2018.

+### Code

 The code presented in this paper is available on GitHub at [kxcontrib/space-weather](https://github.com/kxcontrib/space-weather).

+### Acknowledgements

+I gratefully acknowledge the Space Weather 1 team at FDL – Danny Kumar, Karthik Venkataramani, Kibrom Ebuy Abraha and Laura Hayes – for their contributions and support.